keptn/keptn.github.io/content/docs/0.6.0/reference/manifest_installation/index.md

 ```

 ## Access the Keptn API
-In order to access the Keptn API you can either use a `LoadBalancer` or a `Port-forward`.
+In order to access the Keptn API, you can either use a `LoadBalancer` or a `Port-forward`:

   <details><summary>Using a `LoadBalancer`</summary>
   <p>